Jasminum mesnyi

 Jasminum mesnyi, the primrose jasmine or Japanese jasmine, is a species of flowering plant in the family Oleaceae, native to Vietnam and southern China (Guizhou, Sichuan, Yunnan).
+It is named in honour of William Mesny.

 Jasminum mesnyi has gained the Royal Horticultural Society's Award of Garden Merit.
+Essential oil is used in perfumery.

 Description

 Jasminum mesnyi is a scrambling, evergreen shrub growing to 3 m tall by 1–2 m wide, with fragrant yellow flowers in spring and summer (though it may flower all year round in warmer climates).
 It grows mainly in the subtropical biome and its climbing habits can be arranged to constitute a dense shrub.